Optimizing last-mile delivery logistics with Artificial Intelligence

 -

-The last-mile delivery and collection services sector is experiencing permanent double-digit growth due to the push of the expansion of electronic commerce, which is generating enormous pressure on logistics companies.
-In addition, customers increasingly have higher expectations regarding the speed and convenience of deliveries, and are less tolerant of delays and errors in orders.
+The last-mile delivery and collection services sector is experiencing sustained double-digit growth driven by the expansion of e-commerce, which is placing enormous pressure on logistics companies.
+Furthermore, customers have increasingly higher expectations for the speed and convenience of deliveries, and are less tolerant of delays and order errors.

-The general objective of the project is to develop a system for predicting incidents, analysis and proactive automated actions through the application of Machine Learning techniques that allow the reduction of failed deliveries.
-This will have as a direct consequence the reduction of kilometers traveled by transporters and therefore the reduction in CO2 emissions, the reduction in urban congestion and an improvement in the quality of service to customers, thus contributing to a model of more competitive and sustainable business.
+The overall objective of the project is to develop a system for predicting incidents, analyzing them, and implementing proactive automated actions using machine learning techniques to reduce failed deliveries.
+This will directly result in fewer kilometers traveled by carriers and, consequently, lower CO2 emissions, reduced urban congestion, and improved customer service, thus contributing to a more competitive and sustainable business model.

-In the project, an incident prediction tool is designed and developed with Machine Learning techniques, implementing an automated system that minimizes last mile incidents.
-Finally, it is validated with pilot tests of the new operation in messenger environments.
+The project involves designing and developing an incident prediction tool using machine learning techniques, implementing an automated system to minimize last-mile delivery issues.
+Finally, it is validated through pilot testing of the new system in courier environments.

-One of the keys to the last-mile delivery and pickup services business is failed deliveries.
-Currently, a significant number of incidents occur that translate into a significant impact on the quality of service and the profitability of specialized logistics companies that work with tight margins.
-These incidents are services not delivered on the agreed date, rejected for not being in accordance with the conditions of the service or anomalies prior to the distribution of the order.
-Depending on multiple factors, or types of services, the percentage of incidents in the sector can average between 10% and 20% of total services, according to different studies.
+One of the key aspects of the last-mile delivery and collection business is delivery failures.
+Currently, a significant number of incidents occur, resulting in a major impact on service quality and the profitability of specialized logistics companies operating on tight margins.
+These incidents include services not delivered on the agreed date, rejected due to non-compliance with service conditions, or anomalies prior to order distribution.
+Depending on various factors and service types, the percentage of incidents in the sector can average between 10% and 20% of total services, according to different studies.

-Transport agencies can take certain measures to try to reduce these failures as there are behavioral patterns in the services, which using artificial intelligence techniques allow them to identify those deliveries in which incidents will occur.
-The early detection of possible incidents will allow last-mile delivery agencies to carry out early proactive actions that will result in improved reputation with customers, reduced costs and an increase in the sustainability of urban transport.
+Transport agencies can take certain measures to try to reduce these failures by identifying patterns in service behavior.
+Using artificial intelligence techniques, they can pinpoint deliveries where problems are likely to occur.
+Early detection of potential issues will allow last-mile delivery agencies to take proactive measures, resulting in improved customer reputation, reduced costs, and increased sustainability of urban transport.